 In our children's hospital, we are constantly looking for ways to improve the care that we deliver to our patients, and our residents have taken a leadership role in this effort.

-- The Yale Pediatric Refugee Clinic, a resident initiated project, is a partnership between the Yale Pediatric Residency Program and Integrated Refugee and Resettlement Services of New Haven.
+- The Yale Pediatric Refugee Clinic, a resident initiated program, is a partnership between the Yale Pediatric Residency Program and Integrated Refugee and Resettlement Services of New Haven.
 This optional experience for residents offers the opportunity to care for children resettling in the United States.

 - Y-HEALAR is a collaboration between Yale healthcare providers and trainees and local organizations that strives to improve health education among New Haven refugee and asylee populations.

 External Visiting Pediatric Resident Subspecialty ElectiveAn initiative to enhance healthcare diversity in pediatric fellowship programs.